-VI.
-Alcohol and Other Drugs Policy for Student Groups Traveling Off Campus
+VII.
+Alcohol and Other Drugs Policy for Student Groups Traveling Off Campus environment within the student organizations to which they belong.

-Luther College is committed to maintaining a safe and healthy living and learning environment free from alcohol and chemical abuse.
-Students should understand the importance of maintaining a healthy environment within the student organizations to which they belong.
 When student groups represent Luther College at official college-sponsored activities off campus, or when students make visits as part of classes off campus (including study abroad programs), they have the responsibility of being positive individual representatives of the college.
 Whenever groups travel off campus, members should be reminded that they are seen as representatives of Luther College.
 Membership in student groups recognized by Luther College is a privilege, and each student's actions reflect on our community.